square/Cleanse/README.rst

 Assisted Injection
 `````````
 Assisted injection is used when combining seeded parameters and pre-bound dependencies.
-Similar to how a subcomponent has a ``Seed`` that is used to build the object graph, assisted injection allows you to eliminate boilerplate code by creating a ``Factory`` type with a defined `Seed` object for construction via the ``build(_:)`` function.
+Similar to how a subcomponent has a ``Seed`` that is used to build the object graph, assisted injection allows you to eliminate boilerplate by creating a ``Factory`` type with a defined ``Seed`` object for construction via the ``build(_:)`` function.

 Examples
 ~~~~~~~~